rmukaila/gameevents/README.md

 ## Prerequisites

 Before you begin, ensure you have the following installed on your WINDOWS machine:
+- **NOTE**: the .env file has been intentionaly uploaded for ease of setup so you don't need to create one anymore
 - **Docker**: Laravel Sail utilizes Docker for its development environment.
 Make sure Docker is installed and running with wsl enabled to use wsl.
 - **Git**: To clone the project repository from GitHub.
 - **Composer**: Used for managing PHP dependencies (if not already included in the Sail container).